-1. Essential service providers – there may be other companies that we rely on to provide services to you, for example, electricity distributors.
+1. Essential service providers – there may be other companies that we rely on to provide services to you, for example, electricity distributors or metering coordinators.
 We may be required to provide your personal information to these companies to ensure that we can deliver services to you, for example:

 - To connect your property to the national grid